Healthy Eating Schedule

-What is an optimal eating schedule for smart weight management?
-How often should you eat?
-Is it five meals a day, or is it less?
 I know that when it comes to weight loss you want to focus on smart habits.
-And the frequency of meals seems to be an important aspect.
+And meal frequency seems to be an important aspect.

-Which frequency of meals is best for you?
+Which meal frequency is best for you?

 Recently, however, the three meals per day advocates have begun shouting louder once again.
 So, who is right?

-The best specific schedule for you cannot be determined by a solution targeted towards everybody.
+The best specific eating schedule for you cannot be determined by a solution targeted towards everybody.
 Of course, a healthy weight is mainly a question of food choices and daily calorie intake.
-From the nutritional and physiological point of view, both concepts have the potential to provide you with balanced nutrition throughout the day.

 5 meals a day